 Customer service is a critical element of our sales strategy.
 Third party logistics providers store most of our spare parts inventory in depots around the world and perform a significant portion of our spare parts logistics and shipping activities.
 Our logistics providers may terminate their relationship with us, suffer an interruption in their business, including as a result of COVID-19, significantly increase fees for services or experience delays, disruptions or quality control problems in their operations, or we may have to change and qualify alternative logistics providers for our spare parts.
-For example, we have experienced delays in shipment of parts to customers, which may intensify if the COVID-19 pandemic continues to disrupt the global supply chain.
-If this continues or any of the above occurs our customers may experience further delays or and higher costs and our reputation, business, financial condition and results of operations may be adversely affected.
+For example, we have experienced delays in shipment of parts to customers as well as increased freight and logistics expenses, which may intensify if the COVID-19 pandemic continues to disrupt the global supply chain.
+These delays and increased costs have adversely affected our gross margins and net income (loss) and we currently expect such delays and increased costs to continue through at least the remainder of fiscal year 2022, if not longer.
+If this continues for longer than we expect or if any of the above occurs our customers may experience further delays or and higher costs and our reputation, business, financial condition and results of operations, including our ability to recognize revenue, may be adversely affected.